kmnayeem/problem-solving-journey/README.md

 - C
 - C++
-- Python (basic)
 - STL (Standard Template Library)

 ---

 ## 📈 Progress Philosophy

-- Consistency over intensity
+- Consistency is the key to long-term improvement
-- Learn from every wrong submission
+- Learn from every mistake and wrong submission
 - Focus on understanding patterns, not just solving problems
 - Improve step by step through daily practice
+- Growth comes from repetition and reflection

 ---